U.S. Department of State Seal

 Who Can Adopt

 • Age of Adopting Parents: An unmarried prospective adoptive parent must be at least 16 years older than the child (a court’s consent is required for an age difference of less than 16 years).
-Prospective adoptive parents must be under 60 years of age (Ministry of Labor and Social Development’s (MoSD) consent is required for cases where the prospective adoptive parent(s) is over the age of 60).
+Prospective adoptive parents must be under 60 years of age (Ministry of Labor, Social Welfare and Migration (MoLSM) consent is required for cases where the prospective adoptive parent(s) is over the age of 60).

-• Income: There are no specific income requirements but prospective adoptive parents must have sufficient funds to support minimum life requirements according to Kyrgyz standards
+• Minimum Income: There are no specific income requirements, but prospective adoptive parents must have sufficient funds to support minimum life requirements according to Kyrgyz standards.

-• Other: The following are NOT permitted to adopt in Kyrgzstan:
+• The following are NOT permitted to adopt in the Kyrgyz Republic:

 • Persons found by a court to be incompetent or of limited competence;